Icenium/icenium-cli/README.md

 <a name="simulator"><b>3.
 Run in simulator</b></a>

-> In this version of the Telerik AppBuilder CLI, you cannot run your apps in the device simulator on OS X systems.
-The device simulator will become available for OS X in a future release of Telerik AppBuilder.

 To load your newly created project in the simulator, navigate to the folder containing your project files and run the following command.

 ```bash